William H. Forwood: After the war

 Forwood was next assigned to Fort Riley, where he served until June 1867.
 He was promoted to captain on July 28, 1866, and fought a severe epidemic of cholera there later in the year.
 His service at Fort Riley was punctuated by several field expeditions of the 2nd Cavalry against hostile Indians along the upper Arkansas River.

 Forwood was transferred to Fort Larned in June 1867, where he served until July 1870, apparently keeping a wolf and a buffalo as pets.
 The post commander ordered him to get rid of the buffalo, terming it a "public nuisance."
 On January 31, 1869, the post adjutant informed Forwood that "complaints have also been made of the howling of the wolf at night.
 It is therefore directed that you have the animal removed to someplace where it will not be an annoyance to the garrison."
-It is unknown what Forwood's response was to this directive, but apparently he complied.
+It is unknown what Forwood's response was to this directive, but apparently, he complied.

 He was assigned to Fort Brady until October 1872, but a good part of this period was spent on a leave of absence studying yellow fever at a quarantine station near Philadelphia.
 He was also married during this leave, to Mary Osbourne on September 28, 1870.
 He was then assigned to Fort Richardson, Texas until September 1876.
 The next three years brought brief assignments to Raleigh, North Carolina, Columbia, South Carolina, and Fort McPherson, Georgia.

 In December 1879, Forwood was transferred to Fort Omaha as the post surgeon.
 During the next three years, he served as a surgeon and naturalist for the annual military reconnaissance and exploring expeditions ordered by General Philip Sheridan.
-In November 1882 he was assigned to Chicago as the attending surgeon for the headquarters of the Division of the Missouri.
+In November 1882, he was assigned to Chicago as the attending surgeon for the headquarters of the Division of the Missouri.
 He again accompanied the exploring expedition in the summer of 1883, this time in the company of President Chester A. Arthur and Secretary of War Robert T. Lincoln.
 He published his observations from these expeditions in 1881 and 1882.
-He remained at Chicago until December 1886.
+He remained in Chicago until December 1886.
 Following another leave of absence, he then served for three years as the post surgeon for Fort Snelling.